Ernst Reuter

-Ernst Rudolf Johannes Reuter (29 July 1889 – 29 September 1953) was the mayor of West Berlin from 1948 to 1953, during the time of the Cold War.
-He played a significant role in unifying the divided sectors of Berlin and publicly and politically took a stand against the totalitarianism of the Soviet Union.
+Ernst Rudolf Johannes Reuter (29 July 1889 – 29 September 1953) was a German politician who was the mayor of West Berlin from 1948 to 1953, during the Cold War.
+He played a significant role in unifying the divided sectors of Berlin and publicly and politically took a stand against the Soviet Union.

 Early years

 Reuter was born in Apenrade (Aabenraa), Province of Schleswig-Holstein (now in Denmark).
 He spent his childhood days in Leer where a public square is named after him.
 Reuter attended the universities of Münster and Marburg where he completed his studies in 1912 and passed the examinations as a teacher.
 Moreover, he was member in a fraternity called "SBV Frankonia Marburg".
 The same year he became a member of the Social Democratic Party of Germany (SPD).